 UPDATED 2023: Description of activity subject to change without notice due to new limitations and updated capacities.
 Thank you.

-- Vehicle tour up to summit of Haleakala
+- Vehicle tour to 6,500 ft elevation outside of park

 - Part 1: Bike down the world-famous “Fabulous 29” switchbacks, twice!

 - Meet tour van for an upcountry scenic tour